souparnomajumder/deep-net-microframework/README.md

 # Neural Network Implementation

-This repository contains Python code for a simple neural network implementation along with a `playground.ipnb` notebook, which is a Python migration of the TensorFlow Playground.
+This repository contains Python code for a simple neural network implementation `Neural_Network.ipnb` along with a `playground.ipnb` notebook, which is a Python migration of the TensorFlow Playground.

 ## Files